rubandurai27/dreamtorrent/README.md

 [![Slam](https://telegra.ph/file/e20f7ef12c945e54c6c02.jpg)](https://t.me/tnrockers2021)

-owner of this repo :- [DREAM CLOUD](https://github.com/dreamcloud404)
+owner of this repo :- [TNROCKERS](https://github.com/dreamcloud404)

 contact me :- [DREAM CLOUD](https://t.me/VMOVIES_UHD)

-# Dream Cloud Bot
+# TNROCKERS Mirror Bot
 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 ## Deploying on Heroku